By: GreatAmerica on September 18th, 2020

 Layering with a Proven Sale Process

-As I listened and learned, an old Girl Scout song came back to me, “Make new friends, but keep the old.
+As we listened and learned, an old Girl Scout song came back to us, “Make new friends, but keep the old.
 One is silver, the other gold…”

 The new information on selling virtually was like making a new friend.
 Valuable indeed.